Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt1-regroup.md

 "It’ll be good to see him again," Xiù agreed.

-"I know he’s looking forward to it… I think the Mother Supreme’s waiting for us."
+"I know he’s looking forward to it...
+I think the Mother Supreme’s waiting for us."

 Yulna was indeed waiting patiently by the ground transport, flanked the guard-sisters.
 Things had changed, there: guard-sisters were no longer a ceremonial corps armed primarily with fusion spears and swords.
 These two had a pair of Gaoian-made automatic rifles.
 The differences between Gaoian and human weapons were subtle, manifesting mostly in the fact that the Gaoian ones were more ergonomic for Gaoian anatomy, but other than that, they were hard to tell apart.
 They even had what Xiù delighted in mischievously calling "Piccadilly rails," purely because it never failed to get a rise out of Allison.